smartsupp/smartsupp-wordpress-plugin/trunk/README.txt

 = 2.6 =
 * PHP version check.
 At least PHP 5.3 is required during plugin activation.
-* Wordpress version check for at least version 3.1
+* WordPress version check for at least version 3.1
 * Removed some PHP warnings

 = 2.5 =